 The terms “hard of hearing” or “hearing impaired” typically refer to people who have a significant loss of hearing but retain some residual hearing.
 Often people identifying themselves as hard of hearing identify with their mainstream culture and perceive their hearing challenges as something to overcome.

-Four Goals of Possibility Ministries and Hard of Hearing Populations
+Five Goals of Possibility Ministries and Deaf/Hard of Hearing Populations

 - Accessibility.
 Possibility Ministries assists church leaders in learning how to make all structures, buildings, and programs available to all.
 The point of this goal is to provide an environment in which the deaf and hard of hearing feel welcome and have access to all areas of church life, regardless of her or his physical condition.
 It is important to realize that deaf worshipers may or may not wish to join the main congregation for the church service.
 Many elements of the church service are not meaningful for individuals who cannot hear.
 If deaf worshipers do wish to join the main congregation, a space should be planned for their interpreter at the front of the sanctuary.